jhljx/GKT/README.md

 python3 train.py
 ```

-You might want to at least change the `--data_dir` and `--save_dir` which point to paths on your system to download the data to (if not available), and where to save the checkpoints.
+You might want to at least change the `--data_dir` and `--save_dir` which point to paths on your system to save the knowledge tracing data, and where to save the checkpoints.